AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

    Your event is now available on the Triggers tab when you create an In-App message.
 For more information, see [Preparing and sending an In-App message](../../channels/using/preparing-and-sending-an-in-app-message.md).

 1. In the **[!UICONTROL Device-specific settings]** section of a mobile application dashboard, for each device, provide the application details.
-After your certificate is uploaded, a message notifies you that the upload was successful and displays the expiration date of your certificate.

    * +++ For iOS